smoeding/puppet-bind/REFERENCE.md

 Valid values: `present`, `absent`

 Specifies whether the destination file should exist.
-Setting to "absent" tells Puppet to delete the destination file if it exists, and negates the effect of any other parameters.
+Setting this to "absent" tells Puppet to delete the destination file if it exists, and negates the effect of any other parameters.

 Default value: `present`